tmlabonte/simian/README.md

 #### TERMINAL:
 1. Open a terminal, use the command `conda init bash`, and restart your terminal (you only need to do this the first time)
-2. Use the command `conda create -n [your environment name] python=[your python version]` to create a Conda environment
+2. Use the command `conda create -n [your environment name] python=[your python version]` to create a conda environment
-3. Use the command `conda activate [your environment name]` to enter your Conda environment
+3. Use the command `conda activate [your environment name]` to enter your conda environment
 4. Install packages using `conda` or `pip`

 #### JUPYTER: